Tristan971/EasyFXML/README.md

 Once that is done, a look at both the *[core EasyFXML module](easyfxml)*, and then at  *[some of the latest usage samples](easyfxml-samples)* should provide a good overview of the design philosophy and expected usage of the project.

-For real usag in a fully-fledged application, here's a list of projects using EasyFXML at the moment:
+For real usage in a fully-fledged application, here's a list of projects using EasyFXML at the moment:
 - [Lyrebird](https://github.com/Tristan971/Lyrebird) a _JavaFX_ Twitter client
   - Most of the gaps in _JavaFX_ that I discovered developping it motivated this whole project
   - It is not quite a completed project but there is a substantial-enough amount of usage in it to get a good idea for yourself